woodenzen/annual_stats/README.md

 You'll be prompted to enter the 4 digit year of your oldest note.

     Earliest year:
-Look where you specified the `table_output` to go for your stats.
+Look for the output where you specified with the `table_output` variable.

 ### Sample Output
 ![Will's Zettelkasting Stats](assets/table_sample.png)